Ralph Lord of the Flies quotes with page numbers help you find what you need in context.

 ~William Golding, Lord of the Flies, (Ralph), Chapter 5, Page 89

 The significance of Ralph’s quote is that it symbolizes the power of order and democracy Ralph tries to instill in the boys.
-With his shout, he is asserting his authority as a leader and reminding the boys that whoever holds the conch shell has the right to be heard.
+With his shout, he asserts his authority as a leader and reminds the boys that whoever holds the conch shell has the right to be heard.

 This symbolizes democratic participation in a civilized society and reminds the boys to obey Ralph’s orders.